AugurProject/augur-core/README.md

 sudo pip install -r requirements.txt
 ```

-(If installed outside of a Python virtualenv Serpent will be installed to
-`./src/serpent`.
-This isn't ideal but won't hurt anything.)

 Now we can try running some tests to make sure our installation worked:

 ```